tunisiano187/apache-nuget-repo/readme.md

-# Apache NuGet Repository Hosting
+# Apache NuGet Repository Hosting - simple or dockerized

 These scripts and xsl transforms, enable hosting of a simple NuGet repository under Apache (on Linux).